Geek Dashboard

 On the other hand, MBR couldn’t possibly know if your data is corrupted or not.
 As a result, you will notice the problem once and only after you boot up your system or your disk partitions are entirely gone.

 With all the great things, there are some disadvantages to this system as well.
-GPT supports the latest UEFI firmware interface (BIOS alternative that connects computer’s firmware to the Operating System), which supports newer operating systems like Windows 8, 8.1, and Windows 10.
-One of the major concerns of the GPT comes with compatibility to the backward system.
+GPT supports the latest UEFI firmware interface (BIOS alternative that connects the computer’s firmware to the Operating System), which supports newer operating systems like Windows 8, 8.1, and Windows 10.
+One of the major concerns of the GPT comes with compatibility with the backward system.

 For backward compatibility, GPT uses “Protective MBR.”
 Suppose you manage to try GPT on an older Operating system that only supports the MBR system.
 In that case, the Protective MBR will extend the drive partition as a single partition throughout the entire disk.
 The Protective MBR system protects the GPT partition from overwriting by an MBR system, as they would consider it an empty partition instead of one whole partition.